 Students who do not meet our English language requirements can choose to pursue an intensive English as a Second Language (ESL) program offered by one of our education partners or our Laurier English and Academic Foundation (LEAF) program.
 We’ll provide conditional offers of admission to academically qualified students who are completing an English language certificate program at one of our ESL partners or through LEAF.

 For more information, contact us at firstname.lastname@example.org or 519.756.8228 x5621.

 Some testing centres may require our institution code.
 Laurier’s code is 0893.

 The following testing results apply to all of our programs except our double-degree programs with the University of Waterloo (BBA/B.Math. and BBA/BCS).
-Testing results for these 2 double-degree programs are listed afterward.
+Testing results for these two double-degree programs are listed afterward.

 Documentation requesting exemption should be mailed to:

 Wilfrid Laurier University